TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 The problem is that it's too efficient now.
 The temperature sensor hits the 45°C set point when the flow rate reaches 53°C. That's too short a window between noticing the shower is ready and getting in.
 There were repeated occasions where family members got in just after the heat pump turned off.
 If you only need a short shower that doesn't matter, there will be enough stored.
 It's not great if you want a long shower.

-I don't want to heat water higher than needed just to get a longer window.
+I don't want to heat water hotter than needed just to get a longer window.
 I decided to extend the window the other way, so you get in while the heat pump is still ramping up and use a couple of minutes of stored water before heat starts being added.
 I also set the diverter valve to 42°C, the bottom of its range.
 The idea is to steal a little stored heat when the valve opens in exchange for avoiding cycling and making the final jump up to combi flow temperatures more quickly.
 This also gets heat into the tank more quickly if we started from cold.

 {% include candid-image.html src="/assets/images/home-assistant/shower-dashboard.png" alt="Shower Dashboard" %}